hugapi/HOPE/all/HOPE-10-Prefixes-and-Suffixes.md

 If a string is passed in, it should be handled identically to that same string being passed in as the only element in a list: `[str]`.
 If `suffixes` or `prefixes` are set, the router should replace the current endpoint list with one that is expanded to include each of the provided
 `suffixes` and `prefixes`.
-This would mean by default, the non-suffixed  or prefixed endpoints would no longer be accessible.
+This would mean by default, the un-suffixed or prefixed endpoints would no longer be accessible.

-The old behavior would still be achievable simply by explicitly adding empty items to the list.
+The old behavior would still be achievable by explicitly adding empty items to the list.

 ### Old: